Mabrar92/Data-Analysis-of-British-Airways/README.md

 The project follows a traditional data analysis methodology starting with data preprocessing, exploratory data analysis (EDA), and hypothesis testing to determine factors affecting customer satisfaction.
 The analysis was performed using Python.
 The data preprocessing of this dataset was challenging, and the detailed steps are presented after the results and discussion.

 To provide the final insights, the familiarity of the reader with the dataset is essential.
 The dataset contains passenger’s flight information including the routes, flying month, the class of flight and their review and rating regarding their flight experience.
 The figure shows the details.
+The complete code is presented [here](Data_Analysis_of_British_Airways.ipynb).

 ![image](https://github.com/Mabrar92/Data-Analysis-of-British-Airways/assets/18236632/eaebc8c1-f2d5-4ec7-ba6a-ecf27fb0e978)